Catherine22/DesignPattern/README.md

 ```

 ### [Prototype Pattern]
-- There's a lot to do while initializing an object, so you don't want to generate an new object every creation.
+- There's a lot to do while initializing an object, so you don't want to generate a new object every creation.
 In this case, you create that object at first time, and afterwards get its clone instead a new one.
 - What it actually does is to copy an object, but **it returns the same object but in another address.
 Obviously it's a brand new object for jvm.**
 - You get color throught [ColorCache].
 You just need to create [Blue2] and [Red2] at first time, since then you get clones (or copys.
-Whatever you modify those cpoys, the original one would be safe).
+Whatever you modify those cpoys, the original one would be safe.)
 ```Java
 private static void testPrototype() {
   try {